pepzer/shrimp/README.md

 This will run the REPL and will also listen on the port 12345 of the localhost for connections.
 You could connect with Emacs and inf-clojure-connect.

+The examples from this readme could be evaluated in the REPL easily by opening the file `repl_session.cljs`.

 ## Usage

 To use shrimp, require the shrimp.core namespace, and create a channnel: